 Here are some of my suggestions for both first time and also frequent visitors: Continue Reading →

 Rising above the chaos of modern Hong Kong, The Peak has long had an exclusive air, offering a place to retreat from the chaos, the smog – and the heat – of the city.Dodging traffic in Central, or struggling out of the MTR in Causeway Bay, it is easy to forget that Hong Kong is actually a mountainous island rising out of the sea; anywhere flat is usually reclaimed land.
 Most of the island is covered in dense vegetation, for this part of the South China Sea is filled with scrub-covered islands, making perfect hide-aways for those pirates who loom so large in legend and history.

 The mansions up on The Peak were (and remain) the retreats of the incredibly wealthy.
 Those without their own means of transport relied on rickshaws to reach the summit, an arduous trip taking over three hours.
 Then, amongst predictions of spectacular failure, The Peak Tram opened in 1888.
 With the best seats initially reserved for use by the Governor, The Peak could now be reached in 8 minutes, in all weathers save a typhoon.
 The Peak Tram was a complete success, and the rickshaws vanished.

 I heard them long before I saw them; the twittering of voices, so happy, so light, but growing to a deafening crescendo as I came closer.
-Walking back from the Star Ferry to Central is via a series of raised walkways which connect the high-rise malls and expensive hotels while providing safe access over the road.
+Walking back from the Star Ferry to Central I went via a series of raised walkways.
+These connect the high-rise malls and expensive hotels while providing safe access over the road.
 Indeed, a day can pass in Hong Kong without ever descending to street level.